Dart 10K Swim | A River Runs Through It

 In 2015, I swam 5K in June, 6.5K in July, but August did me in with the kids’ summer vacations and training suffered.
 In 2016, I only took part in a 2K swim in July and a 2.8K swim in August, but the bulk of my training consisted of 1+ hour swims (and two two-hour swims) with friends and my husband.
 I was much more consistent in doing longer distances more regularly and this translated into much a much faster swim.

 I completed the Dart 10K and to my delight, finished at 3 hours and 26 minutes in 2015 and 3 hours and 4 minutes in 2016.
-Hurray, 22 minutes scraped off my time in a year!
+That’s 22 minutes scraped off my time in a year!
 The differentiating factor between both years?
-For me it was the water temperature and better training.
+I blame it on the water temperature and better training.

 In 2016, the water was much warmer than in 2015 and what a difference it made.
-Between 13C/55F and 19C/66F, the temperature difference meant a struggle to close my hands during 3K versus a pleasant swim without any hypothermia concerns.
-When you don’t have to worry about water temperature, you can start focusing on technique and sighting.
+Between 13C/55F and 19C/66F, the temperature difference meant a struggle to close my hands during 3K versus a pleasant swim without any claw hands.
+When you don’t have to worry about water temperature, you can start focusing on technique and sighting (also, sightseeing).

 The scenery of the Dart 10K is every bit as beautiful as advertised and the swim is a very enjoyable event organized beautifully by the Outdoor Swimming Society.